-In addition, general educational development tests for area adults who have not completed high school, as well as licensers and competency programs required by the state of Illinois and professional associations, are offered as a service to candidates.
-Registration forms and information brochures, many containing sample tests allowing candidates to become familiar with test content and emphasis.
+In addition, general educational development tests for area adults who have not completed high school, as well as licensers and competency programs required by the state of Illinois and professional associations, are offered.
+Registration forms and information brochures, many containing sample tests, are available at University Career Services.
 For more information, call 618 453-2391.